 Playing Hyde to Stari Grad’s Jekyll, Hvar Town, the island’s other gateway.
 Hvar Town is (in)famous for its legendary nightlife, often to the chagrin of Croatians who reminisce about quieter, less rambunctious times.
-(And its proximity to the Pakleni Islands, Croatia’s nudist nirvana, hardly helps the cause.)
+(And its proximity to the Pakleni Islands, Croatia’s nudist nirvana, hardly helps its cause.)

 Its vibe, like its mainland coastal brethren, is unmistakably Venetian.
 It’s not a surprise: For some four centuries, Korčula chilled out within the Republic of Venice.

-Like Hvar Island to the north, Korčula Island lays upon fertile ground.
+Like Hvar Island to the north, Korčula Island lies upon fertile ground.
 Vineyards and olive trees cover much of the island.
 Both are still used today to make fine local wines and high-quality cooking oils.

-Croatia shows off its serene side on Mljet Island, the greenest on the Adriatic and one of the most interesting for nature-lovers.
-Almost three quarters of Mljet Island is covered in dense forests with Mljet National Park covering about a third of the island’s entire area.
+Croatia shows off its serene side on Mljet Island.
+It’s the greenest island on the Adriatic and one of the most interesting for nature lovers.
+Almost three-quarters of Mljet Island is covered in dense forests, with Mljet National Park covering about a third of the island’s entire area.

 Nature is Mljet Island’s main drawcard, but its most compelling attraction might be the St Mary’s Benedictine Monastery.
-Situated on its own small island on Veliko Jezero, the monastery dates back to the late-12th century.
+Situated on its own small island on Veliko Jezero, the monastery dates back to the late 12th century.

 Reaching Mljet Island from other islands and the mainland isn’t so difficult.
 You can check it out on a (long) day trip from Korčula or Dubrovnik.
-Should you wish to linger though, accommodation is available in Pomena and Polače.
+Should you wish to linger, though, accommodation is available in Pomena and Polače.